codebase-io/baroque/README.md

 date_updated:datetime('Y-m-d H:i:s') "2024-03-20 15:10:10"
 ```

-The first line, the shebang indicates this is a `baroque` document and declares the version.
+The first line,  this is a `baroque` document and declares the version.
-This line is optional, however baroque documents should always have a version decared: either
+This line is optional, however baroque documents should always have a version declared: either
-using this format, or specifying it via a HTTP Headers: `X-Baroque-Ver: 0.3`.
+using this format, or specifying it via a HTTP Headers: `X-Baroque: 0.3` or `X-Baroque: 0.3/table`.
 If both the document and the HTTP header are present, the version declared in the document should
 be used.